AI Policy & Regulation

 Is this peer-reviewed research?

 No. It is a 2025 industry report by Learning First, drawn from a survey of around 3,400 NSW teachers and more than 750 school leaders.
-The scale is large enough to make the headline figures directionally useful (Learning First, 2025; ACS Information Age, May 2026).
+The scale is large enough to make the headline figures directionally useful (Learning First, 2025).

 JUST THE WEEKLY ROUNDUP